Phosphatidylethanol (PEth) by dried blood spot (DBS) analysis

 Why should a workplace have a D&A policy?

 A drug and alcohol policy provides a legal framework to support both employer and employee when a person has been found to have substances in their system while at work.

 A drug and alcohol policy that has been developed collaboratively between employer and employees.
 It provides opportunities for constructive conversation and ensures buy-in among all levels of staff.

 If a drug and alcohol incident occurred and an employer did not have a policy, it can be difficult to progress follow up actions.
 For an employee it can make it harder to understand their rights in the workplace and what support is available.

 What accreditation does ToxLogic hold?

-ToxLogic Pty Ltd is an accredited collection agency.
-This accreditation means that ToxLogic has demonstrated that it complies with the relevant requirements of:
+ToxLogic Pty Ltd is a NATA-accredited collection agency.
+This accreditation means that ToxLogic has demonstrated compliance with the relevant requirements of:

 AS ISO/IEC 17025:2018 “General requirements for the competence of testing and calibration laboratories”